-(i) Interest on the convertible debentures is payable semi-annually in cash, in Quebecor Class B Subordinate Voting Shares ("Quebecor Class B Shares") or with the proceeds from the sale of Quebecor Class B Shares.
+On June 22, 2018, the Corporation issued \$150.0 million aggregate principal amount of convertible debentures, bearing interest at an annual rate of 4.00% and maturing in June 2024.
+Interest on the convertible debentures is payable semi-annually in cash, in Class B Subordinate Voting Shares ("Class B Shares") or with the proceeds from the sale of Class B Shares.
 At maturity, the convertible debentures will be payable in cash by the Corporation at the outstanding principal amount, plus accrued and unpaid interest, subject to redemption, conversion, purchase or previous repayment.
-One day prior to maturity, the Corporation may redeem the outstanding convertible debentures by issuing that number of Quebecor Class B Shares obtained by dividing the outstanding principal amount by the then current market price of a Quebecor Class B share, subject to a floor price per share and a ceiling price per share.
+One day prior to maturity, the Corporation may redeem the outstanding convertible debentures by issuing that number of Class B Shares obtained by dividing the outstanding principal amount by the then current market price of a Class B share, subject to an adjusted floor price of approximately \$26.20 per share (that is, a maximum number of approximately 5,724,218 Class B Shares corresponding to a ratio of \$150.0 million to the adjusted floor price) and an adjusted ceiling price of approximately \$32.76 per share (that is, a minimum number of approximately 4,579,374 Class B Shares corresponding to a ratio of \$150.0 million to the adjusted ceiling price).
 At any time prior to the day prior to maturity, the Corporation may redeem or convert, in whole or in part, the outstanding convertible debentures, subject to the terms of the trust indenture.
-The convertible debentures are convertible at all times prior to the maturity date into Quebecor Class B Shares by the holders, in accordance with the terms of the trust indenture.
-In all cases, the Corporation has the option to pay an amount in cash equal to the market value of shares that would otherwise have been issued, being the product of (i) the number of those Quebecor Class B Shares and (ii) the then current market price of a Quebecor Class B share.
+The convertible debentures are convertible at all times prior to the maturity date into Class B Shares by the holders, in accordance with the terms of the trust indenture.
+In all cases, the Corporation has the option to pay an amount in cash equal to the market value of shares that would otherwise have been issued, being the product of (i) the number of those Class B Shares and (ii) the then current market price of a Class B share.